Inventory

 Evaluate and Remediate from Inventory

-You can now evaluate and remediate posture violations for your deployed and code (IaC) resources from within the Inventory interface.
+You can now evaluate and remediate posture violations for your deployed and code (IaC) resources from the Inventory interface.

 • For IaC resources, there is no manual remediation nor “Accept Risk” function.